-All F-Types attract road tax of £145 a year, plus an additional surcharge of £320 a year the first five times you renew your tax – this is applicable to any car priced at £40,000 or more.
-That means you can expect an annual bill of £465 during that period.
+All F-Types attract the standard rate of road tax a year, plus an additional surcharge the first five times you renew your tax – this is applicable to any car priced at £40,000 or more.
+That means you can expect an annual bill of nearly £500 during that period.

 While the F-Type Coupe is a desirable car, it does depreciate quite heavily; typically after three years and 36,000 miles of ownership, we’d expect a 2.0-litre model to retain 40% of its purchase price, with a V8 model faring slightly worse at around 35% retained value.
 Thanks to its lower running costs, the 2.0-litre is likely to be more sought-after on the used market.

 As with any high-performance car, insurance is likely to be expensive.
 The entry-level four-cylinder model falls into group 41 and the V6 models range from group 43 to group 48 with the 5.0-litre V8 models falling into the highest insurance group 50.

 With a car like this, it’s worth contacting your insurance company for a quote prior to making a purchase decision so you can factor the price into the cost of ownership.

 Routine servicing costs for the F-Type Coupe are roughly equivalent to those for the Jaguar XF and Jaguar XJ luxury executive saloons.
 However, frequent high-speed driving is likely to result in some fairly significant bills during ownership – tyres, brake discs and pads can all be expected to need renewing regularly.
 Keeping a high-performance car in optimal condition can prove costly.